-NURS 690P Capstone Practicum
+NURS 690P, Capstone Practicum, 4 credits

 The Capstone Practicum is designed to provide students with an intensive practice immersion in preparation for the professional nurse role.
 Students will be precepted by an experienced clinician with on-going guidance from a faculty member.
-Focus will be on nursing care coordination of a distinct group of clients to achieve optimal clinical outcomes.
+Focus will be on the coordination of holistic nursing care for diverse clients to achieve optimal clinical outcomes.
 In a clinical practice setting students will synthesize complex theoretical knowledge, demonstrate competent practice, and evaluate client outcomes.